Sonic the Hedgehog 3C (prototype 0408)

 - Knuckles does not fight the Big Arm boss at the end of Act 2, and the boss music does not stop playing when the Prison Egg appears.

-- The level layout is different, and the differences are very noticeable at the start of Act 1.
+- The level layout of both Acts is different, and the differences are very noticeable at the start of Act 1.
 Knuckles starts at the top of the level with Sonic and Tails starting lower down instead.

 - Sonic and Tails just drop down in their standing poses instead of Tails lifting Sonic into the zone.